mdwelker10/discord-bot-aigis/README.md

 The setup screen will have 3 input boxes.
 1. **A role ID to allow a user to run privileged bot commands.
 There are not many of these at the moment.**
    - Being the server owner does not mean you are exempt from needing the role.
 The server owner should also have this role.
+   - This does not include administrative commands like `setup` and `purge`.
+For those, the user needs "manage server" permissions.
+This role is used for Aigis' feature configuration.
+   - To allow everyone in the server to run privileged bot commands, put "everyone" for the role ID.
+   - This might be removed if it is decided that only separating "manager server" permissions from everyone else makes more sense.
 2. **A default channel ID for Aigis to send messages in**
    - This does not force her to send all messages in this channel, but messages that are not responses to commands will automatically go there.
 This could be your dedicated bot channel other bots use.
 3. **A list of commands with channel IDs for them to use**